programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

         span = doc[start:end]
         matches.append((nlp.vocab.strings[match_id], span.text, span.sent.text, "pattern"))

-As verification, we print out the first ten matches to ensure the NLP process is working, and covering the full extent of each pdf licence -
+As verification, we print out the first ten matches to ensure the NLP process is working as intended, and covering the full extent of each pdf licence -

     print("Testing:", pdf_path)
     print("Matches:", len(matches))
     matches[:10]

-We can also silence the pdfplumber warning, based on our initial test that the package is capable of extracting pdf text, albeit with some minimal OCR errors.
+We can also silence the pdfplumber warning, based on our initial test that the package is capable of extracting pdf text, albeit with some minimal OCR errors (see discussion).

     warnings.filterwarnings("ignore", message="Could not get FontBBox from font descriptor.*")

 ### Step 6: Red Flag Exportation

 The following code establishes a clear .xlsx file structure, to manipulate red flag results within Excel.
-Not only does this offer greater visibility of results, with the following code providing a column of hits, as well as the associated sentence, in a sequential list, but, also retains our original folder structure for comparison: 'AI Agent', 'Lit Review' and 'Transcription'.
-Step 7 provides a use case for using Excel, through the simple conversion of listed red flags into pivot tables into global research findings across all our 29 licences.
+Not only does this offer greater visibility of results, with the following code providing a column of hits, as well as the associated sentence, in a sequential list, but also retains our original folder structure for comparison: 'AI Agent', 'Lit Review' and 'Transcription'.
+Step 7 provides a use case for using such Excel exports, through the simple conversion of listed red flags into pivot tables to reach findings across all our 29 licences.

     rows = []
         for pdf_path in pdfs: